Interplay between Kondo suppression and Lifshitz transitions in YbRh$_2$Si$_2$ at high magnetic fields

 \ybrhsi~is such a case: Specific heat, susceptibility and magnetostriction measurements revealed anomalies at a critical field $B_0 = 10$\,T, indicating a rapid decrease of the effective mass at $B_0$ \cite{tokiwa_2004,tokiwa_2005,gegenwart_2006}.
-This was initially interpreted as a breakdown of the Kondo screening resulting in a small FS on the high field side.
-Later, dHvA experiments were interpreted in terms of a Lifshitz transition at $B_0$, where a spin-split band disappears \cite{rourke_2008,lifshitz_1960}.
+This was initially interpreted as a breakdown of the Kondo screening.
+Later, dHvA experiments were interpreted in terms of a Lifshitz transition at $B_0$, where a spin-split band disappears \cite{rourke_2008,lifshitz_1960,bercx_2012}.
 While these two interpretations seem quite different at first sight, they essentially rely on a similar model: Only in the presence of the very flat bands of the composite fermions, the Zeeman splitting can induce such large effects on the FS at moderate fields as observed in \ybrhsi.
-Simultaneously a splitting also drives the ``large'' FS continously toward the ``small'' one and leads to a decrease of the quasiparticle mass.
+Simultaneously a splitting also leads to a continuous decrease of the quasiparticle mass.
 Therefore, the field scale for both processes is related to $T_K$.

-In order to get more insight into the field evolution of the quasiparticles and into the connection between destruction of the composite fermions and the occurrence of Lifshitz transitions, we performed detailed, field dependent transport studies in \ybrhsi~in fields to at least 12\,T. We focus on the effects far above the quantum critical point (QCP) at $B = 0.06$\,T which shall not be addressed here.
-In contrast to reports on thermodynamic measurements \cite{tokiwa_2004,tokiwa_2005,gegenwart_2006}, we show that the transition at $B_0$ consists of two close-lying features.
+In order to get more insight into the field evolution of the quasiparticles and into the connection between destruction of the composite fermions and the occurrence of Lifshitz transitions, we performed detailed, field dependent transport studies in \ybrhsi~in fields to at least 12\,T. We focus on the effects far above the quantum critical point (QCP) at $B = 0.06$\,T. In contrast to reports on thermodynamic measurements \cite{tokiwa_2004,tokiwa_2005,gegenwart_2006}, we show that the transition at $B_0$ consists of two close-lying features.
 Moreover, we observe an additional transition at 3.4\,T. From the remarkable agreement between thermopower, electrical conductivity and magnetostriction above 2\,T within the framework of Mott's formula, we demonstrate that all three transitions are caused by band structure effects.

-We compare our experimental results with predictions of the renormalized band (RB) structure calculation.
+We compare our experimental results with predictions of renormalized band (RB) structure calculations.
 They reveal three successive Lifshitz transitions at the three experimentally observed transition fields.
 This agreement demonstrates that the observed field evolution results from an interplay of a smooth suppression of the Kondo effect and the spin splitting of a sharply structured density of states (DOS) generated by a strong anisotropic hybridization.